-Since January 1, 2023, automotive cybersecurity solutions from ESCRYPT have been offered under the ETAS brand.
+As of January 1, 2023, automotive cybersecurity solutions from ESCRYPT are being offered under the ETAS brand.
 Read more.

 Modern vehicles are a nodal point in the Internet of Things.
 While this increases convenience and versatility, it also presents a significantly bigger target for cyber attackers.
 Successfully minimizing the risks associated with manipulation and data abuse calls for multilevel protection concepts that take into account the complexity of modern vehicle architecture.

 An integrated solution for secure vehicle architecture is based on interlocking and complementing protective measures on all relevant system levels.
 Each of these levels presents its specific challenges with regard to potential attacks and their impact, and therefore requires a dedicated protection concept.
 ETAS’ “defense in depth” approach integrates several defense levels with specific products and services to create an overall concept.